Herb Kawainui Kāne

-Herbert Kawainui Kāne (June 21, 1928 – March 8, 2011) was an American artist and historian of Hawaiian ancestry.
-He is regarded as a key figure in the Hawaiian Cultural Renaissance of the 1970s.
-His work focused on the seafaring traditions of the ancestral peoples of Hawaii.
+Herbert Kawainui Kāne (June 21, 1928 – March 8, 2011) was a Hawaiian-American artist and historian.
+His work was focused largely on the seafaring traditions of the Native Hawaiian people.

-Kāne’s work intended to define Hawaiian culture as its own rather than having sprung up by chance from the drifting canoes of Polynesia.
-He sought to demonstrate that Hawaiʻi was reached intentionally with goal canoes that were able to return in voyages from Tahiti.
-This suggested a more complex understanding of the cultures from the Pacific Islands than previously accepted.

-Kāne created artworks of Hawaiian culture as it existed before its contact with Europeans, as well as of the period of early European influence.
-The themes of his paintings include war, such as in the painting Battle at Nu'uanu Pali, the potential for conflict between cultures, such as in Cook Entering Kealakekua Bay, where British ships were dwarfed and surrounded by Hawaiian canoes, as well as quotidian scenes and images of ceremonial and spiritual life.
+Kāne produced artworks depicting Hawaiian culture before European contact and immediately after.
+The themes of his paintings include war, such as in the painting Battle of Nuʻuanu, and everyday scenes of ceremonial and spiritual life.

-Early life and education as an artist
+Early life and education

 Kāne was born in Marshfield, Minnesota.
-His father, also named Herbert, worked in the family poi business, became a paniolo, and later traveled across the United States with a Hawaiian band.
-He also served in the Army and Navy and eventually worked as an optometrist.
-Kāne's grandfather immigrated to Waipio Valley from China and built the first poi factory in the Hawaiian Islands, where he cultivated taro and produced poi for the market.
-Kāne's mother's family was a farming family of Danish ancestry in Wisconsin.
+His father worked in the family poi business, became a paniolo, and later traveled across the United States with a Hawaiian band.
+He also served in the Army, Navy, and eventually worked as an optometrist.
+Kāne's grandfather immigrated to Waipiʻo Valley from China and built the first poi factory in the Hawaiian Islands, where he cultivated taro and produced poi.
+Kāne's mother's family were farmers of Danish ancestry in Wisconsin.
 Kāne spent his childhood moving between Wisconsin and Hawaiʻi.

-In his book, Voyagers, Kāne describes his early awakening to art.
+In his book, Voyagers, Kāne describes an early interest in art.
 In 1935, as a child in Hilo, Hawaii, his mother took him to an art gallery, which was exhibiting the work of D. Howard Hitchcock.
-Kāne wrote that he was "stunned, confronted with miracles" upon seeing Hitchcock's work and had a brief conversation with him.
-Hitchcock, the first Hawaiian-born artist to achieve international recognition, focused on Hawaiian subject matter, especially the volcanic eruptions near Hilo.
-According to Kāne, in addition to this early exposure to art and his parents' encouragement of his interest in drawing, his most formative experiences in childhood were in Hawaiʻi, where his father and family passed down the traditional folk tales of the islands.
+In Hawaiʻi, his father and family passed down the traditional folk tales of the islands.

 Kāne later served in the United States Navy, qualifying for veterans' educational benefits under the G.I.
 Bill.
-After his discharge, he used these benefits to attend the School of the Art Institute of Chicago, where he earned a Bachelor's Degree and, in 1953, a Master's degree.
-Under an arrangement between the two schools at that time, his Master's degree was awarded by the University of Chicago.
+After his discharge, he used these benefits to attend the School of the Art Institute of Chicago, where he earned a bachelor's degree and, in 1953, a master's degree.
+Under an arrangement between the University of Chicago and the School of the Art Institute of Chicago, his master's degree was awarded by the University of Chicago.